WallarooLabs/wally/book/python/api.md

 ### Computation

-A stateless computation is a simple function that takes input, returns an output, and does not modify any variables outside of its scope. e.g. a stateless computation has _no side effects_.
+A stateless computation is a simple function that takes input, returns an output, and does not modify any variables outside of its scope.
+A stateless computation has _no side effects_.

 A `computation` class must be wrapped by the `@computation(name)` decorator, which takes the name of the computation as an argument.